 Below is an excerpt of a chat between our Editor in Chief and one of our associate editors on the subject of the new divorce law in France that allows couples to divorce without a judge:

 Divorce Saloon: Good Morning, Can you please introduce yourself?
 Please tell us your name and your occupation:

-Divorce Saloon: Thanks for speaking with us today, Marion on this topic of the quickie divorce in France.
+Divorce Saloon: Thanks for speaking with us today, Lawyer X on this topic of the quickie divorce in France.
 What is this new divorce law in France that everybody is talking about?
-Is it a brand new legislation or a modification of an existing law?
+Is it a brand new legislation or a modification of existing law?

 Divorce Saloon: Right.
 For an English speaker, can you explain what a “divorce déjudiciarisée” means?
 I saw this in my notes and I have no idea what it means.